abajwa-hw/nifi-network-processor/README.md

 #### Goals

 - Build Nifi flow to analyze Nifi's network traffic using tcpdump.
 Use Expression Language to extract out source/target IPs/ports
-- Build and use custom tcpdump processor to filter Nifi's source/target IPs/ports
+- Build and use custom tcpdump processor to filter Nifi's source/target IPs/ports on HDP sandbox

+- Note that:
+  - Nifi can be installed independent of HDP
+  - The custom processor also can be built on any machine where Java and eclipse are installed
+  - Sandbox is being used for demo purposes, to have everything in one place

 #### Pre-Requisites: Install Nifi on sandbox

 - The lab is designed for the HDP Sandbox.
 Download the HDP Sandbox [here](http://hortonworks.com/products/hortonworks-sandbox/#install), import into VMWare Fusion and start the VM